tldr-pages/tldr/pages/common/git-rebase.md

 # git rebase

-> Apply local commits on top of another branch's history.
+> Reapply commits from one branch on top of another branch.
-> This effectively "moves" an entire branch to another base, by creating copies of the commits in the new location.
+> Commonly used to "move" an entire branch to another base, creating copies of the commits in the new location.

 - Rebase the current branch on top of the master branch: